First Aid Team

-Ms Chan is based on school campus during normal hours (8 am – 4 pm).
+Ms Yam is based on school campus during normal hours (8 am – 4 pm).
 Her primary responsibility is to ensure smooth operation of the medical room in order to provide professional, immediate and appropriate medical support to the students and the school.

 Our school will request all parents to submit / update the student’s medical information through Gateway in the beginning of school year to help the reporting the medical history of their child(ren).
 Any changes to the initial information during the school year must also be passed onto our school.
 The aim of collecting the medical information is to enable the school to respond to any situation with confidence and respond quickly in emergency.